project-zot/project-zot.github.io/docs/install-guides/install-guide-k8s.md

 # Installing zot with Kubernetes and Helm

-> Using Kubernetes with Helm charts for zot, you can easily deploy zot as an application in a Kubernetes cluster.
+> :point_right: Using Kubernetes with Helm charts for zot, you can easily deploy zot as an application in a Kubernetes cluster.

 ## Before you begin